 GCSE Mathematics is solely assessed through external examinations in May/June of Year 11.
 Students will sit one non-calculator paper and two calculator papers (each 1hr 30minutes).
 Each paper will assess students' ability to recall, select and apply their knowledge of mathematics and to interpret, analyse and solve problems.
 Elements of functional mathematics have been embedded into the specification and assessments.

-A Level Mathematics and Further Mathematics is available for students achieving at least a Grade 6, although a Grade 7 is recommended.
+A Level Mathematics and Further Mathematics is available for students achieving at least a Grade 7.